Mount Seymour: Facilities

-The Mount Seymour ski area has four lifts, the Mystery Peak Express high-speed quad chairlift, Brockton and Lodge double chairlifts, and the Goldie Lake covered magic carpet.
+The Mount Seymour ski area has four lifts: the Mystery Peak Express, a high-speed quad chairlift, the Lodge Chairlift, a quad chairlift paired with a loading conveyor belt, Brockton double chairlift, and the Goldie Lake covered magic carpet.
 Another double chairlift, the Ridge Chair, was destroyed in a windstorm in 1998, and is currently still standing, though gradually rotting away.
 Another beginner lift, the Goldie Ropetow was removed in 2011 replaced by the magic carpet.
 The area offers 330 m of vertical drop and about 1000 cm of annual snowfall.
 Skiing and snowboarding are available on 40 marked trails and many unmarked routes.
 The longest trail is 1.6 km long (Unicorn) and 18 of the trails have night lighting.
 Four additional terrain parks exist for freestyle activities.
 Terrain has also been developed for snowtubing and tobogganing.

 Guided and unguided snowshoeing takes place on a separate 10 km network of maintained trails.
 Backcountry access for snowshoeing and camping is permitted.

 Mount Seymour's Enquist Cabin, located in the Tube Park Parking Lot was destroyed in a fire in the late spring of 2005.
 The cabin was available for rental and was the home of the Mount Seymour Ski Club.
 This cabin has been rebuilt, and has been in operation since the beginning of the 2010/2011 season.